Opportunity Costs | Withdrawals | Freedom

 I was getting a little bit tired of the censorship, and my son was rapidly approaching an age window where he required near constant attention and care.
 At the time, my wife had also made the call to temporarily kick her own social media habit for about one month, and I was realizing just how much of a time dump Facebook had become for me.

 When I added up the time I was wasting on Facebook, I eventually realized that I was losing the equivalent of approximately $35,000/year. (opportunity cost, not actual dollars) So, when the time came for my wife to begin her social media purge, I followed suit and deactivated my account.

 Although I didn't ever actually log back on to Facebook, in that first week I unconsciously typed "Fa" into my browser and hit "enter" 3 times.
 By sheer coincidence - as in at the time I didn't know this was an essential task - I was also developing my own "Quality of Life Checklist".
 Basically, I was replacing the old bad habits with new good habits.

 The first two weeks of this process were incredibly difficult.
 I genuinely had no idea how addicted I was to this technology.
 In general, the longer a habit has been present in your life, the longer it will take to quit.
-Further to this, ending a bad habit voluntarily because it doesn't align with your personal values is almost always easier than doing so because of external pressures.
+Further, ending a bad habit voluntarily because it doesn't align with your personal values is almost always easier than doing so because of external pressures.
 But even as I had pursued the former, the fact that my addiction began in 2006 meant that weeks 1 and 2 of my Facebook deactivation were characterized by some of the physical symptoms of addiction withdrawal.